agektmr/PortableCache/README.md

 ## What is PortableCache.js?

-AppCache is a fast offline enabler.
+AppCache is an offline enabler that can also speed up your website by reducing the number of requests to a server.
 But there are a few glitches that keeps people from using it.
 You might have wished:

 * Permanently cache heavy resources without caching root HTML.
-* Show the latest assets when update is available.
+* Update assets without reloading.
 (AppCache needs page reload.)
-* Per content version management.
-(AppCache fetches all listed resources once updated.)
+* Per content versioning.
+(AppCache requires entire resources to be refreshed on update.)

-PortableCache.js is a resource loader for mobile browsers to solve those problems.
+PortableCache.js is a resource loader for mobile web developers to solve those problems.

 * Declarative APIs.